yann-achard-MS/FluidFramework/packages/dds/tree/docs/wip/design-questions.md

 Scenario M seems to suggest the answer is yes:

-* Starting state: foo=[A B]
+* Starting state: foo=[A B C D]

-* User 1: set-delete A
+* User 1: set-delete A B

-* User 2: set-delete B
+* User 2: set-delete C D

 * User 3: insert X after A

-* User 4: insert Y after B
+* User 4: insert Y after C

-If each insert only stored the tombstone that is relevant to its insert then, when rebasing edit 4 over edit 3, we wouldn't know how to order the tombstone for A relative to the tombstone for B.
+If each insert only stored the tombstone that is relevant to its insert then, when rebasing edit 4 over edit 3, we wouldn't know how to order the tombstones for AB relative to the tombstones for CD.

 Note that slice move-ins also create gaps whenever an affix is imported by the move but the node that the affix is associated with is not being imported.
 (See scenario N)

 This seems to indicate that when rebasing over a move-in, we need to know not just how many actual nodes were introduced, but also how many tombstones and where.

+Would it be possible to instead record tombstones when they would be adjacent to an existing tombstone?
+That would work for scenario M because E3 would end up recording both tombstone runs (E4 would only record the run for CD).
+But what if we introduce a step in between:

+- Starting state: foo=[A B U C D]

+- E1: User 1: set-delete A B

+- E2: User 2: set-delete C D

+- E3: User 3: set-delete U

+- E4: User 3: insert X after A

+- E5 User 4: insert Y after C

+Now E4 will have tombstones for AB and U while E5 will have tombstones for U and CD.
+This is theoretically enough thought it might complicate merge code.

+What about this:

+- Starting state: foo=[A B U C D]

+- E1: User 1: set-delete A B

+- E2: User 3: set-delete U

+- E3: User 2: set-delete C D

+- E4: User 3: insert X after A

+- E5 User 4: insert Y after C

+Now E4 will have tombstones for AB U CD, which is bound to be enough.

 ## What kinds of tombstones need to be recorded when rebasing over a slice-move-in?